gogins/csound-extended/README.md

     the Common Music library for algorithmic composition and the Fomus library for automatically notating generated scores.

-9. A foreign function interface to the Csound shared library for the Haskell programming language and the Euterpea package for algorithmic composition, in the haskell directory.
-This is a dynamic FFI and does not require to be pre-built in order to be used.

-10. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.
+9. Some plugin opcodes for Csound, including bformdec2, chuap, cmask, MVerb, and the STK opcodes.

 With regret I must announce that CsoundVST and the vst4cs opcodes are no longer